 So, developing your critical thinking skill helps you in taking your career forward professionally.
 It is now a requisite in almost all the job roles, from a manager to a salesperson, the ability to think critically helps in contributing more to the company.

-According to a stat released by the World Economic Forum, the 3 essential skills and core competencies for key personnel and top stakeholders in organisations would be Complex problem solving, critical thinking and Creativity.
+According to a stat released by the World Economic Forum, the 3 essential skills and core competencies for key personnel and top stakeholders in organizations would be Complex problem solving, critical thinking, and Creativity.
 It is essential for career success.

 How to Improve Creative Thinking at the Workplace